Types of surgery

 This page describes local resection, surgery for colon cancer, surgery for rectal cancer, open and keyhole surgery, and surgery for a blocked bowel.

 If you have a very small, early stage cancer, the surgeon may remove it from the lining of the bowel in an operation called local resection.

-The surgeon uses a flexible tube with a light at the end (a colonoscope or sigmoidoscope) to remove the cancer from the colon or rectum.
+The doctor uses a flexible tube with a light at the end (a colonoscope or sigmoidoscope) to remove the cancer from the colon or rectum.
 They also take away some of the tissue from around the cancer to make sure no cancer cells are left behind.

 A doctor, called a pathologist, will look at the cancer cells under the microscope to see how normal or abnormal they look.
 This is called grading the cancer.
 If the cancer cells look very abnormal and your cancer specialist thinks the cancer may have spread into the lining of the colon or rectum or to the lymph nodes, you may need a larger operation to remove more tissue.

 The surgeon will remove the part of the colon that contains the cancer and the nearby lymph nodes.
 This is called a colectomy.